microsoft/vscode-docs/docs/editor/emmet.md

     If you want support for any of the other preferences as documented in [Emmet Preferences](https://docs.emmet.io/customization/preferences/), please log a [feature request](https://github.com/Microsoft/vscode/issues/new).

 ## Next Steps

-You've covered the basic user interface - there is a lot more to VS Code.
+Emmet is just one of the great web developer features in VS Code.
 Read on to find out about:

-* [HTML](/docs/languages/html) - Emmet is just one of the great features we have for HTML review the HTML doc to find more.
+* [HTML](/docs/languages/html.md) - VS Code supports HTML with IntelliSense, closing tags, and formatting.
-* [CSS](/docs/languages/css) - we offer rich support for CSS, Sass and Less read that doc to find out more.
+* [CSS](/docs/languages/css.md) - We offer rich support for CSS, Sass and Less.

 ## Common Questions

-**Q. Why does `@-` to get numbering in descending order not work**
+**Q. Why does `@-` to get numbering in descending order not work?**

 **A:** Use of `@-` to get numbering in descending order in repeaters is not supported.
 This is a known issue in Emmet 2.0 [Issue: emmetio/html-transform#2](https://github.com/emmetio/html-transform/issues/2)

-**Q: My HTML snippets ending with `+` does not work**
+**Q: My HTML snippets ending with `+` does not work?**

 **A:** HTML snippets ending with `+` like `select+` and `ul+` from the [Emmet cheatsheet](https://docs.emmet.io/cheat-sheet/) are not supported.
 This is a known issue in Emmet 2.0 [Issue: emmetio/html-matcher#1](https://github.com/emmetio/html-matcher/issues/1)